Positive Behaviour & Values Education

 There is a strong emphasis on song and practical activities to encourage participation, confidence and engagement.

 The children become proficient in counting, expressing the time, learning colour vocabulary, offering greetings, knowing family members and answering questions.

 Strathmore Primary School is a strong advocate of Individualised Learning and utilises ICT tools such as Languages Online and other language resources to facilitate this learning process in Italian LOTE.

-Students gain skills, techniques and processes in a wide variety music and performing arts disciplines, e.g. playing instruments, getting into character in drama and remembering dance sequences.
-Through this program, students are exposed to a wide range of music, drama and dance works that they may not encounter otherwise.
-Students have many opportunities to create their own music, dance and drama and the opportunity to reflect on it as part of the learning process.
-Co-operative learning, team-building, PBS principles provide students with positive social and emotional development.
-It also helps to develop leadership within our students.
-Every second year, all classes have the opportunity to participate in a musical production.
+Through our Music program students gain skills and techniques in a wide variety music and performing arts disciplines.
+Through this program, students are exposed to a wide range of music, works that they may not otherwise encounter.
+Students have many opportunities to create their own music, and the opportunity to reflect on it as part of the learning process.
+Cooperative learning and our school’s PBS values provide students with positive social and emotional development.
+This aspect also helps to develop leadership within our students.